Disappearance of Eloise Worledge: Investigation and aftermath

 Police believed that Worledge was lured from her bed by someone whom she knew and trusted, and had simply left the house via the front door, which had been left unlocked.
 Another possibility was that she may have been abducted by a prowler known to be in the area at the time.

 A dark green car speeding down Scott Street at 2 a.m. was reported by a neighbour.
-Another neighbour reported seeing a green Holden station wagon she did not recognize parked near the Worledges' house.
-Around midnight, Ann Same, another neighbour, reported having seen a young man walking down the fenceline of the Worledge home, making her feel so uneasy that she crossed the street in avoidance.
+Another neighbour reported seeing a green Holden station wagon she did not recognise parked near the Worledges' house.
+Around midnight, Ann Same, another neighbour, reported having seen a young man walking down the fenceline of the Worledge home, making her feel so uneasy that she crossed the street to avoid him.
 Around the same time, Molly Salts, a neighbour from further down the street, saw a young man jump the fence into the Worledge property after running in front of her car and across the street.
 At 2 a.m., Daphne Owen-Smith heard a child's cry and a car door slam; Ann Same reported also hearing this at the same time.

 Bark from a tree outside Worledge's window was found on her bedroom floor.
 A small hole had been cut in the flyscreen of her window, but forensic tests revealed that it had been cut from the inside.
 Police believed the hole was too small to have been used by the abductor, and scientific evidence found it unlikely that Worledge was taken through her open bedroom window.

 Both parents were initially treated as suspects.
 At the time of Worledge's disappearance both her parents had been having affairs and her father was believed to be depressed due to the looming divorce.
 He was to move out on the day Worledge had gone missing.
 Senior constable Nazaretian said in 2002 that Patsy Worledge told police at the time of her daughter's disappearance she felt that her husband "was involved in the disappearance as a means of prolonging the inevitable and as a way of spiting her".

 On the night of Eloise's disappearance, her father had gone to bed over an hour and a half after her, and around an hour after his wife.
 He left the front door open because he was unaware Patsy had forgotten to close it.
 A passage light was left on in the hallway when the children went to bed each night, and was turned off by the last parent to bed, but it was stated by police that on that night "Lindsay Worledge did not turn off the passageway light".
 At around 4:45 a.m. the next morning, Patsy awoke to go to the toilet and noted that the light was off.
 It is almost certain Eloise had already been taken by this time.